vanshkukreja/PornAnalyzer/README.md

 # PornAnalyzer
-In the first phase of the project, this is being created to determine the percentage of porn keywords present in a website
+In the first phase of the project, we will used list of porn keywords to determine whether a website seems to be a porn site or not.